maiziezhoulab/FocalSV/README.md

 - The input for each step should be a whole-genome sequencing (WGS) BAM file.
 In our test example, we used a chr21 BAM file solely for convenience due to its smaller size, and it only works for step 1 in large indel calling.
 In general, manually splitting the WGS BAM file by chromosome is not recommended in most steps of FocalSV.
 - You may download our test data from [Zenodo](https://zenodo.org/records/15750913)
 - We recommend using HG002 Hifi_L1 for large indel call test and any library from HCC1395 (we provided 4 libraries, you only need to use one for testing purposes) for TRA INV DUP call test.
 Their download link and preparation can be found [here](./data_preparation.md).
+- The contig name in the reference file should have the prefix "chr".

 # Data preparation
 We go through how we prepare the BAM file in this step.
 We recommend using the same command to generate your BAM file.